 Statistics on the Southern African Macadamia Industry

 Mpumalanga remains the major production region in South Africa, still with the highest growth rate.
 The North Coast of KwaZulu-Natal has responded to their appetite for macadamias and new plantings in this province is increasing substantially.
-In terms of hectares macadamias established, KwaZulu-Natal is now the second largest province.
-According to the latest tree census in 2012 there were approximately 19 000 ha established in South Africa.
-When the growth by the number of trees sold is taken into consideration, there is already approximately 32 500 ha established in South Africa.
+In terms of new hectares macadamias established, KwaZulu-Natal planted 2 370 new hectares in 2018.
+When the growth by the number of trees sold is taken into consideration, there is already approximately 37 000 hectares established in South Africa.
 Macadamia production in South Africa has increased exponentially and the rate of production is expected to increase even more in the near future due to an exponential increase in new plantings annually.

 More than 95% of South Africa’s macadamia produce is exported.
-According to corrected figures received from the South African Revenue Service, the total value of macadamia exports in 2017 was R3 269 599 858.
+According to corrected figures received from the South African Revenue Service, the total value of macadamia exports in 2018 was R4 billion.

-Exported macadamia kernel totalled 22 052 tonnes when converted to an inshell basis at 30%* crack out and saleable kernel, which was approximately 48% of the total exported macadamia crop in 2017 on a volume basis.
-The weighted average price for macadamia kernels was R224.72/kg and R67.42/kg when converted to an inshell basis.
-The weighted average price for NIS was R71.63/kg.
+Exported macadamia kernel totalled 22 307 tonnes when converted to an in shell basis at 32%* crack out and saleable kernel, which was approximately 48% of the total exported macadamia crop in 2018 on a volume basis.

-Nut in shell (NIS) macadamia exports totalled 23 589 tonnes with a monetary value of R1 782 929 778 that was destined mainly for Asia.
+Nut in shell (NIS) macadamia exports totalled 34 243 tonnes with a monetary value of R2 452 826 that was destined mainly for Asia.

 Total exports for kernel was 6 615 tonnes at R 1 486 670 080.
 North America absorbed the largest quantity of South African macadamias (51% of the exported kernel), followed by Europe and Asia (refer to figure below).

-The weighted average price for kernel was R224.72 / kg and NIS R75.58 / kg.
-Exported macadamia kernel was 6 615.61 tonnes and when converted to an inshell basis at 30% kernel recovery** the price was R67.42 / kg.
-The overall average price of macadamias expressed on an inshell basis was R71.63 / kg.
+The weighted average price for kernel was R224.72 per kg and NIS R75.58 per kg.
+Exported macadamia kernel was 6 615.61 tonnes and when converted to an in shell basis at 32% kernel recovery** the price was R67.42 per kg.
+The overall average price of macadamias expressed on an in shell basis was R71.63 per kg.

 * Data received from SARS were corrected.